Omni Stool Firming Supplement Review

 This is a vet-founded brand and so caring for the health and wellbeing of your pets seems to be at the heart of the business.
 This supplement, like Omni’s dog food range, has been formulated by vets and nutritionists using ingredients that have been peer-reviewed and this may be why their own survey of vets suggests that 9 out of 10 would recommend Omni Rescue dog supplements.
 In addition, this Omni stool firming supplement is classed as ‘vet-grade potency’ which I assume means that its ingredients are at an optimal level.

-Use Discount Code veganmum50 at checkout
+Use 50% Discount Code VEGANMUM at checkout

 white plastic tub, branded with 'Omni Rescue' logo, and lettering on the front of the tub showing the contents - 1 a day soft chew supplements for dogs stool firming.
 Coco, the white lhasa apso dog, is in the blurred background, looking towards the camera with her tongue out licking her lips